 - Information about other sources of guidance and advice within Schools/Departments and the University at large.
 Students should be made aware of other School/Departmental arrangements, such as the availability of Year Tutor, Programme Tutor and other staff, including the Dean of School/Head of Department, to whom they may speak as an alternative to the personal tutor of they so wish.
-Students should be told where they can find out about University-wide support services such as the Centre for Faith and Spirituality, the Careers Network, the Counselling and Disability Service, the English Language Support Service, etc.
+Students should be told where they can find out about University-wide support services such as the Centre for Faith and Spirituality, the Careers Network, the Counselling and Disability Service, the Academic Language Support Service, etc.

 - A statement about the confidentiality of meetings with personal tutors, with the proviso that matters that have to be dealt with officially may need, with the student's approval, to be referred on and/or placed 'on the record'.